fideus-labs/ome-ngff-scientific-ai/README.md

 Step by step pain:
 1. Format conversion:
    - "First hurdle - get images into format the analysis tools can read"
-   - "Proprietary microscope format doesn't work with Python tools"
+   - "Proprietary microscope format doesn't work with open ecosystem tools"
    - "Spend half a day on format conversion alone"

 2. Segmentation:
    - "Then the real work - write segmentation code"
-   - "Parameters that work for image 1 fail on image 15"
+   - "Parameters that work for Image Number 1 fail on Image Number 15"
    - "Back to parameter tuning, over and over"

 3. Measurements: